-As of year-end 2021, we expect Tisséo Collectivités' net direct and indirect debt (NDID) to rise to €1.3 billion, representing 266% of operating revenue, and interest burden to represent 15% of operating revenue, much higher than its peers we rate.
-Although we expect interest expenses/operating revenue to decrease in the coming years, the ratio is likely to remain above 10% in 2024, constraining the rating.
-This high cost of debt not only reflects a very high debt burden, but also a somewhat complex debt structure and legacy transactions.
-Although 74% of its outstanding debt was at a fixed rate as of year-end 2020 and only 2.6% was made of risky structured products, Tisséo Collectivités is exposed to negative interest rates because of a large number of Euribor swaps, resulting in two paying legs in the current interest rate environment.
+As of year-end 2022, Tisséo Collectivités' net direct and indirect debt (NDID) reached €1.4 billion, representing 268% of operating revenue, and interest burden represented 10% of operating revenue, much higher than those of its peers we rate.
+We expect the ratio to remain high in the next two to three years, constraining the rating.
+This high cost of debt not only reflects the very high debt burden and our expectation of further increases in the European Central Bank's (ECB) key rates in 2023, but also a somewhat complex debt structure and legacy transactions.
+As of August 2022, 78% of its outstanding debt was at a fixed rate and 7.6% was made of structured products.

-Exhibit 4 Although Tisséo Collectivités' cost of debt declined, it is still high
+Exhibit 4 Tisséo Collectivités' cost of debt will remain high

-E = estimate, F = forecast.

-Sources: Tisséo Collectivités and Moody's Investors Service
+E = estimate, F = forecast Sources: Tisséo Collectivités and Moody's Investors Service